danhetrick/ircpatch/README.md

 ## Example Usage

 Let's create a patchfile that connects a channel named "#patchnet" on [Undernet](http://www.undernet.org), [EFnet](http://www.efnet.org), and [GameSurge](https://gamesurge.net), three different, separate IRC networks.
 Since I'm located in the US, I'm going to pick three servers located in the US (more specifically, in Chicago, IL), one on each network.
 I've selected `Chicago.IL.US.Undernet.org` on the Undernet network, `irc.servercentral.net` on the EFnet network, and `VortexServers.IL.US.GameSurge.net` on the GameSurge network;  I'll use the default port `6667` on each server.
-I want to use **irc-patch** with minimal functionality, so I'm going to disable the information commands, but leave private messaging turned on.
+I want to use **IRC-Patch** with minimal functionality, so I'm going to disable the information commands, but leave private messaging turned on.
 I also want to use logging, and will log to a file named `/home/dhetrick/ircpatch.txt`.
 I'll set a short MOTD that welcomes new users to the channel:  "Welcome to %CHANNEL%, %NICK%!".
 I'll set the administration password to `sc00byd00`, and the bot's nickname to `patchbot`.
 I'm going to open up a file named `patchnet.patch`, and enter the following into it:

     <?xml version="1.0" encoding="UTF-8"?>
     <patch>